waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Locked Door:** The final objective is likely behind the locked door on B3F at coordinates (10, 9) and (11, 9).

 ### Current Hypothesis
+### Current Hypothesis
+*   **H60 (Current):** Lance has moved to the locked door on B2F at coordinates (14, 12) and is waiting for me there.

+## V. Archived Hypotheses (Solved/Falsified)
-*   **H59 (Current):** There is a hidden trigger on a wall or floor tile in the western chamber of B3F that opens the path to the locked door.
+*   **H59 (Falsified):** There is a hidden trigger on a wall or floor tile in the western chamber of B3F that opens the path to the locked door.
+(Result: Falsified.
+A systematic search of all walls and objects in the chamber yielded no results, and my `master_navigator` confirmed no path exists.)
+*   **H58 (Falsified):** The bookshelves in the western chamber of B3F contain a hidden switch.
+(Result: Falsified.
+Interacting with all accessible bookshelves yielded only flavor text.)

 ## IV.
 Future Testing & Ideas
 *   **Agent Idea: `hypothesis_generator`:** An agent that takes the current puzzle state (map description, failed hypotheses from notepad) and suggests new, testable hypotheses.
 This could formalize my brainstorming process.